davidmpinho/custom-models/README.md

 * [Bayesian structural time series](https://github.com/davidmpinho/custom-models/blob/main/time_series/bayes_state_space.stan).
 I base this on the code of
 [Phalen](https://peterphalen.github.io/ceasefire/bsts).
 I
 optimized it and simplified it.
-The model struggles with larger samples (>>2000), but tends to be better when doing inference.
+The model struggles with larger samples (>>2000) when using HMC, but tends to be more robust when doing inference in general problems -- there are no strong assumptions about how the latent state should evolve.

 ## Reparameterizations